MichaelPyrdol/COSI-152A/README.md

 -Place/select notes with click\
 -Change note duration by right clicking on a note\
 -Move notes by dragging or using arrow keys on selected note\
+-Hold shift for precision while placing or dragging notes\
 -Play/pause with spacebar

 ## Supported features